rafahg/back-end-project/README.md

 or in much more intuitive way go to:

- [how to prepare a Ruby environment](https://www.preparetocode.io/) and follow the instructions.
+ [How to prepare a Ruby environment](https://www.preparetocode.io/) and follow the instructions.
 Be aware that the instructions are good enough but a little bit old.
 Just be ready to install the correct Ruby version.
-(2.7.1)
+(2.7.1).

 Once you have Ruby 2.7.1 in your system :

  Clone this repository